dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   vim parm/use_cases/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.conf

-If we first look at the process list inside this file, we will see that there are two instances of grid_stat.
+If we first look at the process list inside this file, we will see that there are two instances of Grid-Stat.
 These two instances are for the two ensemble members and the values in parenthesis are identifiers for the members (*PROCESS_LIST = GridStat(lsm1), GridStat(mp1)*).